Juniper/jccm/readme.md

 - **Integrated SSH Terminal:** Optionally open an SSH terminal within the same window for direct device management.
 - **User-Friendly Interface:** Intuitive UI designed to enhance user experience and simplify network cloud attachment tasks.
 - **Multi-Platform Support:** Available for both Intel-based and ARM-based macOS systems and Intel-based Windows systems.
-- **Social Login Support:** Google Social SSO Login is currently in the tech preview stage.
 - **Network Search Support:** Network subnet search to generate an inventory file is in the tech preview stage.
 - **Bastion Host Proxy Support**